jbdamask/wkid-smaaht/README.md

 ---
 <!-- CONTRIBUTING -->
 ## Contributing to this project
 Glad to see you want to make this project better!
-One crucial thing to keep in mind is that parameters are required for the program to execute.
-Feel free to add any features you think will be helpful but make sure to parameterize them.
-That is to say, don't change the default behavior of the program.

-### Source code conventions
-Since the development team is small and all members of the project, __code modifications are handled via issues and their related branches__.
-Please follow these steps if you want to join in.

-To contribute, follow (GitHub guidelines)[https://docs.github.com/en/get-started/quickstart/contributing-to-projects]
+Please follow (GitHub guidelines)[https://docs.github.com/en/get-started/quickstart/contributing-to-projects].

 When contributing, make sure you run the following user tests:
 1. Chat in DM - Should receive wait message, then response